Surf-Wax/twingate-terraform/README.md

 This project was built using Nix Flakes.
 To enable the use of flakes on your system, ...

 ### Description:
 Twingate is a remote access solution marketed as a VPN alternative that makes zero-trust architecture simple and intuitive to utilize.
-I use twingate to make defined services accessible to authenticated users on allowed machines.
+I use twingate to implement zero-trust remote access to my personal resources.
 Particularly, to run a Minecraft server in a docker container on my local machine, and make it available to my brother via it's local IP address.
 You can read more about Twingate here.
 I created this repository, both to demonstrate my proficiency with HashiCorp Terraform, and to try out using nix flakes for development.

 #### Dependencies: